8 Facts About Logistics Managers

 - Quick follow-through – Logistic managers make sure that their plans go correctly by following up on every portion of it.
 One example of a follow-through could be calling up a supermarket and checking if an important delivery arrived on time.
 If the delivery did not arrive on time, Logistic managers quickly find a solution to the problem.
 Efficiency is crucial.

-- Adaptability – In the supply chain, problems come up at a moment’s notice.
-Problems like inclement weather and sick workers easily affect how fast a product moves.
-Logistic managers need to be quick on their feet and ready to make any necessary changes to their plans.
+- Adaptability – In the supply chain, problems can arise unexpectedly.
+Issues such as inclement weather and employee illness can easily impact the speed at which a product moves.
+Logistics managers must be quick on their feet and prepared to make any necessary adjustments to their plans.

 - Sound decision-making – This skill develops with experience.
 Logistic managers must make sound decisions quickly.
-Workers who are confident in their managers build the foundation for workers to develop organizational skills, experience and knowledge.
+When workers trust their managers, it lays the foundation for them to develop organizational skills, experience, and knowledge.

 leave your comment